NSagan271/lz78_rust/tutorials/README.md

 ## Index
 - `SPACodeStructure.md`: documentation of the code related to the LZ78 sequential probability assignment (SPA).
 Documentation for other components is pending.
+- **`Sequences.ipynb`: prerequisite tutorial for  `CompressorTutorial.ipynb` and `SPATutorial.ipynb`.
+Look at this first!**

+    This tutorial describes the interface used for sequences of integers of characters.
 - `SPATutorial.ipynb`: tutorial for use of the LZ78 SPA
 - `PythonSPAComparison.ipynb`: comparison of the LZ78 SPA with the [Python implementation](https://github.com/chwoong/lz) on which it is based.
-In particular, the Rust implementation replicates the results of the Pytho version, but is faster and supports parallel inference.
+In particular, the Rust implementation replicates the results of the Python version, but is faster and supports parallel inference.
-- `EncoderDecoderTutorial.ipynb`: tutorial for LZ78 compression
+- `CompressorTutorial.ipynb`: tutorial for LZ78 compression
 - `ProbabilitySourceTutorial.ipynb`: tutorial for an LZ78-based probability source

+## Important Note: Python Bindings and Jupyter
+Sometimes, Jupyter doesn't register that a cell containing code from the `lz78` library has started running, so it seems like the cell is waiting to run until it finishes.
+This can be annoying for operations that take a while to run, and **can be remedied by putting `stdout.flush()` at the beginning of the cell**.

 ## Setup Instructions
 You need to install Rust and Maturin, and then install the Python bindings for the `lz78` library as an editable Python package.